Whimsy Stick

 FAQ

-The best flirt pole for high energy dogs sessions run 10 to 15 minutes with structured resets between chase runs.
-Longer is not better.
-High energy dogs need the predatory sequence to complete, not just to run continuously.
-Specifically, 4 to 6 chase runs of 5 to 8 seconds each with a sit or down between them, followed by a final catch that ends the session, produces deeper calm than 30 minutes of unstructured chasing.
+10 to 15 minutes with structured resets.
+Run 4 to 6 chase bursts of 5 to 8 seconds each with a sit or down between them, then a final catch that ends the session.
+This produces deeper calm than 30 minutes of unstructured chasing.
 Always end on a catch, never mid-chase.
+See the complete training guide for the full protocol.

 Christopher Lee Moran